Superconducting Orbital Magnetoelectric Effect and its Evolution across the Superconductivity Normal Metal Phase Transition: Abstract

 \section{Abstract}

-{In noncentrosymmetric superconductors, previous studies on the supercurrent-induced magnetization mainly focused on the spin magnetization related to spin-orbit coupling (called the spin magnetoelectric effect or the Edelstein effect).
-However, the Berry curvature effects of the normal state band structure is ignored.
-In this work, we show that Berry curvatures in superconductors can induce large orbital magnetization in the presence of a supercurrent.
-We constructed a unified description for the current-induced spin and orbital magnetization effect across the superconductivity-normal metal phase transition.
-We find that in a superconductor with uniform pairing, the current-induced magnetization at a given current density is the same as that in its normal metal phase, while with the nonuniform superconducting pairing, the current-induced magnetization can have an abrupt change in magnitude near the superconductor-normal metal phase transition.
+{Superconducting magnetoelectric effect, which is the current-induced magnetization in a superconductor, mainly focused on the spin magnetization in previous studies, but ignore the effect of the orbital magnetic moments carried by the paired Bloch electrons.
+In this work, we show that orbital magnetic moments in superconductors can induce large orbital magnetization in the presence of a current.
+We constructed a unified description for the current-induced spin and orbital magnetization across the superconductor-normal metal phase transition.
+We find that in a superconductor with uniform pairing, the current-induced magnetization at a given current density is the same as that in its normal metal state, while with the nonuniform superconducting pairing, the current-induced magnetization exhibits an abrupt change in magnitude near the superconductor-normal metal phase transition.
 Importantly, our theory predicts the orbital magnetoelectric effect in superconducting twisted bilayer graphene which has paired Bloch electrons with large orbital magnetic moments and negligible spin-orbit coupling.
-We propose that measurement of the current-induced orbital magnetoelectric effect can be used to detect the possible non-uniform pairings in twisted-bilayer graphene and other newly discovered superconductors with non-trivial Berry curvatures.}
+We propose that the measurement of the current-induced orbital magnetoelectric effect can be used to detect the possible nonuniform pairings in twisted bilayer graphene and other newly discovered superconductors with non-trivial Berry curvatures.}

-{\emph{Introduction}}.--- Noncentrosymmetric superconductors with spin-orbit coupling (SOC) can have supercurrent-induced spin magnetization, which is known as the superconducting spin magnetoelectric effect (or the Edelstein effect)~\cite{Levitov, Edelstein1, Edelstein2, Yip, Samokhin, Fujimoto, Sigrist}.
-The SOC, which couples the spin magnetic moment of a Bloch electron with its crystal momentum, can endow moving Cooper pairs with net spin polarization~\cite{Tkachov}, so the spin magnetoelectric effect in noncentrosymmetric superconductors arises from the SOC.
-In addition to the SOC, inversion symmetry breaking can give rise to nonzero Berry curvature to Bloch electrons~\cite{QianNiu1}.
-The Bloch electrons with nonzero Berry curvature are self-rotating and carry finite orbital magnetic moments~\cite{QianNiu1, QianNiu2, QianNiu3}.
-In a crystal, the orbital magnetic moment together with the spin magnetic moment compose the total intrinsic magnetic moment of a Bloch electron~\cite{QianNiu1, QianNiu2, QianNiu3, QianNiu4, QianNiu5, Resta1, Resta2}.